TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 16/Revelation 16.12.md

 ---

-And the sixth poured out his bowl upon the great river, the [river] Euphrates; and the water thereof was dried up, that the way might by made ready for the kings that [come] from the sunrising.
+The sixth poured out his bowl on the great river, the Euphrates.
+Its water was dried up, that the way might be prepared for the kings that come from the sunrise.